 At $100, this shoe is an investment for sure, and you should probably be pretty certain in your decision before committing to drop that much dough.
 But we have zero reservations in saying that this sandal is worth the steep price tag, and not having to buy a new cheap flip-flop every year or two could save you money in the long run.
 If you take proper care of your Gizeh it could last you for decades, keeping your feet supported and your style high.

-Our Editors Choice, the Gizeh, and our Best Buy winner, the Olowahu.
-There is a $70 difference between these two style favorites and, while both have a place, the Gizeh can easily outlast the Olowahu by many, many years.
+Our Editors Choice, the Gizeh, and the Olowahu.
+There is a huge price difference between these two style favorites and, while both have a place, the Gizeh has the ability to outlast the Olowahu by many, many years.

 The feature-heaviness and aesthetic of the Gizeh isn't for everyone, but if you're in the market for a well made, highly supportive, and classically stylish sandal that becomes more comfortable with time, then look no further.
 This sandal is expensive and takes more time to break in, but if it fits your needs and lifestyle then we believe both of those small hurdles are worth it for what you get.